AJ-Levy/Data-Driven-Control/README.md

 Make sure the necessary Python packages are installed as per the installation instructions.

 ### 2. Choose the Desired Control Method and System
-Each control method has a main Python file for every system it was applied to.
+Each control method has a main Python file for every system to which it was applied.
 Below is a list of the main files corresponding to each system and method.

  - Inverted Pendulum